 Comdex Ranking: N/A

-Liberty Mutual claimed the 4th spot among U.S. insurers in property and casualty and 6th place in the world.
-Operating in all 50 states and 29 countries worldwide, Liberty boasts of being the most diversified property and casualty carrier globally.
+Regarding property and casualty, Liberty Mutual ranked fourth among U.S. insurers and sixth globally.
+Operating in all 50 states and 29 countries, the company prides itself on being the most diversified property and casualty carrier worldwide, making it financially formidable.

 Liberty Mutual Consumer Ratings: